privet-fun/phpbb_ailabs/privet/ailabs/README.md

 *  You will need OpenAI account, sign up at https://platform.openai.com/.
    To obtain API key go to https://platform.openai.com/account/api-keys, click on `Create new secret key`, copy and save in a safe place generated API key.
-   Open AI key starts with `sk-` a look something like this `sk-rb5yW9j6Nm2kP3Fhe7CPzT1QczwDZ5LvnlBfYU2EoqyX1dWs`.
+   Open AI key starts with `sk-` and look something like this `sk-rb5yW9j6Nm2kP3Fhe7CPzT1QczwDZ5LvnlBfYU2EoqyX1dWs`.

 * Create new board user who will act as AI bot, for our example we will use user `ChatGPT`.
   Make sure this user account is activated and fully functional.